pauljeter/pauljeter-astro/src/content/blog/management-101-attracting-people-to-work-for-you.md

 ---
 title: 'Attracting People to Work for You'
-description: 'It’s not enough to build a great company—you have to draw great people in.
-Here’s how to become a magnet for top talent.'
+description: 'It's not enough to build a great company; you have to draw great people in.
+Here's how to become a magnet for top talent.'
 pubDate: '2022-06-25'
 heroImage: '/images/management-101.jpg'
 category: 'Management'
 tags: ['Management', 'Hiring', 'Recruitment', 'Talent', 'Culture']
 ---

-## It’s not just the technology
+## It's not just the technology

-It’s easy to look at the most successful tech companies and credit their achievements to superior technology.
+It's easy to look at the most successful tech companies and credit their achievements to superior technology.
 And sure, great tech plays a role.
 But what built that technology?

 **People.**

 The best companies attract, hire, and retain the best people.
-No matter how strong the founder’s vision is, without the right team, it stays just that—a vision.
+No matter how strong the founder's vision is, without the right team, it stays just that, a vision.

 As a manager, hiring becomes a big part of your job.
-Some days it feels like a slog—especially when a round of interviews leads nowhere—but it matters.
-Getting the right people into your team is critical.
-Not just for shipping great software, but for building the kind of culture you actually want to work in.
+Some days it feels like a slog, especially when a round of interviews leads nowhere, but it matters.
+Getting the right people into your team is critical not just for shipping great software, but for building the kind of culture you actually want to work in.

-So let’s talk about step one of that process: getting great people to *apply* in the first place.
+So let's talk about step one of that process: getting great people to *apply* in the first place.

 ---